scottzhlin/grafana/docs/sources/administration/api-keys/index.md

 1. Generate `grafana_service_account` and `grafana_service_account_token` resources.
 1. When creating the service account, specify the desired scopes and expiration date.
 1. Use the token returned from `grafana_service_account_token` to authenticate the API requests.
-1. Remove references to the deprecated `grafana_api_key` resource.
+1. Remove the resources from your terraform configuration for creating the `grafana_api_key`.
-1. Track the [API keys](http://localhost:3000/org/apikeys) in use and migrate them to SATs.